Color confinement

-In quantum chromodynamics (QCD), color confinement, often simply called confinement, is the phenomenon that color-charged particles (such as quarks and gluons) cannot be isolated, and therefore cannot be directly observed in normal conditions below the Hagedorn temperature of approximately 2 terakelvin (corresponding to energies of approximately 130–140 MeV per particle).
+In quantum chromodynamics (QCD), color confinement or infrared slavery, often simply called confinement, is the phenomenon that color-charged particles (such as quarks and gluons) cannot be isolated, and therefore cannot be directly observed in normal conditions below the Hagedorn temperature of approximately 2 terakelvin (corresponding to energies of approximately 130–140 MeV per particle).
 Quarks and gluons must clump together to form hadrons.
-The two main types of hadron are the mesons (one quark, one antiquark) and the baryons (three quarks).
+The two main types of hadron are the mesons (one quark, one antiquark) and the baryons (often three quarks or antiquarks, though other exotic variants exist).
 In addition, colorless glueballs formed only of gluons are also consistent with confinement, though difficult to identify experimentally.
 Quarks and gluons cannot be separated from their parent hadron without producing new hadrons.

 Origin

 There is not yet an analytic proof of color confinement in any non-abelian gauge theory.
 The phenomenon can be understood qualitatively by noting that the force-carrying gluons of QCD have color charge, unlike the photons of quantum electrodynamics (QED).
 Whereas the electric field between electrically charged particles decreases rapidly as those particles are separated, the gluon field between a pair of color charges forms a narrow flux tube (or string) between them.
 Because of this behavior of the gluon field, the strong force between the particles is constant regardless of their separation.

 Therefore, as two color charges are separated, at some point it becomes energetically favorable for a new quark–antiquark pair to appear, rather than extending the tube further.
 As a result of this, when quarks are produced in particle accelerators, instead of seeing the individual quarks in detectors, scientists see "jets" of many color-neutral particles (mesons and baryons), clustered together.
 This process is called hadronization, fragmentation, or string breaking.

 The confining phase is usually defined by the behavior of the action of the Wilson loop, which is simply the path in spacetime traced out by a quark–antiquark pair created at one point and annihilated at another point.
 In a non-confining theory, the action of such a loop is proportional to its perimeter.
 However, in a confining theory, the action of the loop is instead proportional to its area.
 Since the area is proportional to the separation of the quark–antiquark pair, free quarks are suppressed.
 Mesons are allowed in such a picture, since a loop containing another loop with the opposite orientation has only a small area between the two loops.
 At non-zero temperatures, the order operator for confinement are thermal versions of Wilson loops known as Polyakov loops.